-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures (also refer to low level concerns).

 Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.